vonagam/ash_jason/README.md

 ### Configuration

-The process to get data for json happens with five potential steps:
+Producing json object can have multiple steps:
-- Pick keys from a record.
+- Picking keys from a record.
-- Merge some fixed values.
+- Merging some values.
-- Rename keys.
+- Renaming keys.
-- Customize a result.
+- Ordering keys.
-- Order keys.
+- Customizing a result with a function.

-By default only first step happens and it picks all non-private fields (attributes, relationships, aggregates, calculations) with loaded non-nil values.
+By default only the picking step happens and it takes all non-private non-sensitive fields (attributes, relationships, aggregates, calculations) with loaded non-nil values from a record.

-For configuration there is an optional `jason` dsl section:
+For adding and configuring those steps there is an optional `jason` dsl section:

 ```elixir
 defmodule Example.Resource do